nens/threedi-connector/README.rst

 As **few** dependencies as possible for maximum portability (ideally: **0**, i.e., the current situation).

-Designed for Jupyter notebook use (therefore i.e. interactive authentication).
+Designed for both Jupyter notebook use (therefore i.e. interactive authentication), and use as a library.